ironboy/devops-example-repo/README.md

 ### Code standards
 Make sure to follow our code standards and our directions how to setup the preferences for code formatting VSC.
 See our Intranet!

+### Features / user stories
+* As a user I want to see a nice greeting on the start page, so that I feel welcome.
+* As a user I want to be able to navigate between pages using a main menu displayed at the top of each page.